HideMyAss – Secure and Anonymous VPN Service

 There are two options in the upper right corner of a blocked page:

 - Get me out of here that redirects the users to a little-known search engine for similar results.

 - Go to the real site that is not recommended for obvious reasons.

 - Temporarily, change your system time to Arizona or Mountain time.
-The location is important because Hotspot Shield servers are located there.
-This has to be done in order to trick NBC servers that you’re using a computer in the continental United States.
+The location is vital because Hotspot Shield servers are located there.
+It has to be done to trick NBC servers that you’re using a computer in the continental United States.

 - Start Hotspot Shield.

-- When you start the NBC video player again it will ask for your location in the United States and for a zip code.
+- When you start the NBC video player again, it will ask for your location in the United States and the zip code.
 Important!
 The system pairs up that zip code with a specific service provider.
-In order to obtain a valid zip code post google “(any city) zip code” or take one from here.
+To obtain a valid zip code post google “(any city) zip code” or take one from here.